Bronny James makes college debut for USC nearly 5 months after cardiac arrest | News Channel 3-12

 AP Sports Writer

-LOS ANGELES (AP) — Bronny James made his college debut for Southern California on Sunday, coming off the bench nearly five months after he suffered cardiac arrest.
+LOS ANGELES (AP) — Bronny James made his college debut for Southern California on Sunday, coming off the bench nearly five months after he suffered cardiac arrest and making a huge block.

+James played six minutes in the first half, when the Trojans led 45-30 at the break.
+In his second three-minute stint, James made a huge block on Jadon Jones, who was streaking to the basket on a fastbreak.
+The Galen Center crowd cheered loudly, with James’ dad, Los Angeles Lakers superstar LeBron James, watching courtside.

+James assisted on a dunk by Vincent Iwuchukwu, who also suffered cardiac arrest as a freshman.
+He returned to play 14 games last season.

-James entered the game about seven minutes into the first half, with some in the crowd at Galen Center standing and cheering.
+James entered the game about seven minutes into the first half, with some in the crowd standing and cheering.
 He missed his first shot, a 3-point attempt.
 Moments before, he tipped the ball away from a Long Beach State player, but the visitors got it back.
 The possession ended in a shot-clock violation for the Beach.
+James also snagged a rebound.

-LeBron James arrived seconds before the national anthem and tapped his son’s rear as he passed by on his way to his courtside seat.
+LeBron James arrived seconds before the national anthem, holding hands with 9-year-old daughter, Zhuri, and tapped his son’s rear as he passed the Trojans who were lined up across the court for the anthem.

+The NBA was well-represented in the game.
+One of James’ teammates is DJ Rodman, the son of Dennis Rodman.
+The Beach’s roster includes Chayce Polynice, the son of 15-year NBA veteran Olden Polynice.

 James joined his teammates for on-court warmups 90 minutes before tipoff.
 Wearing a white USC shirt and red sweatpants, he took a variety of jumpers under the watchful lenses of a baseline full of photographers.